jlapeyre/Qurt.jl/DesignConsiderations.md

 * The vertices of a graph have no structure.
 The edges of a digraph are ordered pairs of these vertices.
 Edges may be repeated in a multigraph.
 This is not enough to represent a unitary circuit.
 A two-qubit gate has two forward and two backward edges.
 A graph does not distinguish among multiple edges connecting two vertices.
 But the inputs to a gate must be distinguished.

-### Typical basic operations performed on quantum circuit
+### Operations that should be supported

-Which of the following are needed frequently?
+I would prefer to make things a bit more constrained and immutable.
+But Python-Qiskit is very flexible.
+I want to preserve that flexibility to the extent possible.

 * Traverse in a topological order.
 Topological sort of vertices
 * Look up data for node while traversing.
 Discriminate quickly.
 For example, is this a 1q or 2q gate?

-### Operations that should be supported
+* Add and remove qubits and clbits from a circuit.

-* Remove idle wire from circuit
+* Add and remove nodes efficiently.
+With number of operations independent of $|V|$.

 ## Various data structures to represent quantum circuits with a DAG